mitsuba-renderer/drjit/src/python/docstr.rst

     User code may query this flag to conditionally optimize kernels for frozen function recording, such as re-seeding the sampler, used for rendering.

-.. topic:: JitFlag_EnableObjectTraversal

-    This flag is set to ``True`` when Dr.Jit is currently traversing inputs and outputs of a frozen function.
-The flag is automatically managed and should not be updated by application code.

-    When enabled, traversal of complex objects, that usually are opaque to loops and conditionals, is enabled.

 .. topic:: JitFlag_SpillToSharedMemory